 Secondary Education candidates must complete a program in an approved major field of specialization.
-Currently, majors or areas approved for secondary education licensure by the State of Illinois are: English/Language Arts, Mathematics, Science (Biology, Chemistry, Earth and Space, or Physics designation), and Social Science (History designation).
+Currently, majors or areas approved for secondary education licensure by the State of Illinois are: English Language Arts, Mathematics, Science (Biology, Chemistry, or Physics designation), and Social Science (History designation).
 For major requirements refer to the appropriate academic department section of this catalog.

 Semester hours counted for the purpose of meeting the general education requirements may also be counted for the licensure major field of specialization, as long as the grade for the course is a C- or higher.

-Secondary Education candidates who do not complete EDUC 225L at a middle school setting or student teach at the middle school level must complete EDUC 405L in order to be eligible for middle school endorsement.
-Teacher candidates may earn additional endorsements for teaching in the middle grades by completing the following requirements: 24 semester hours in the subject matter area of major teaching assignment (e.g., language arts, mathematics, general science, social science, music, etc.), which may include specific course designations in the content area, and does include the appropriate 2-hour middle school discipline-specific methods course and passing a state middle level content specific exam.
-Contact the Education Department for the specific middle grade endorsement requirements for English, Mathematics, Science, and Social Science.
+Secondary Education candidates who do not complete EDUC 225L in a middle-school setting or student teach at the middle-school level must complete EDUC 405L in order to be eligible for middle-grade endorsements.
+Teacher candidates may earn additional endorsements for teaching in the middle grades by completing the following requirements: 18 semester hours in the subject matter area of major teaching assignment (language arts, mathematics, general science, social science), which may include specific course designations in the content area, and does include the appropriate 2 credit-hour middle school discipline-specific methods course and passing a state middle-grade content specific exam.
+Contact the Department of Education for the specific middle-grade endorsement requirements.

 Student Teaching Prerequisites: